WindMillCode/Judima-Framework/README.md

 * in deltaNode make group [0] the elements you have copied, makes life soo much easier or at least we need those symbols of the static elements, not having them is killing us

+* turn repeated code of dynamic code blocks to 1 liners

+* textarea and input have form attribute specifiying the form element it belongs to.
+This is great learn about the HTMLform element , Angular Forms given the green light to add form element to template.html

+* give your framework a name
+Judima

+Jumida

+#### Misc
+* in educational explain that if that the limit is 30 zSymbols and if you need more, increase the limit when you init the CO
+* in education talk about ryber update,
+    * talk about how spot allows you to insert an element you forgot into the right spot in the CO (h1,h2,h5)  h3 ???    array.splice(spot,0,h3) so you can keep accesbility and dont have to rewrite your code